Crypto Company Tax Audit in France: The Vérification de Comptabilité (2026)

 Crypto Company Tax Audit in France

 A company is not audited like an individual crypto holder.
-There is no €305 test and no 150 VH bis here — there is a vérification de comptabilité, a FEC demand, and from 2026 a DAC8 cross-check.
-This guide is what a company-side crypto audit actually examines and how the exposure differs.
+There is no €305 test and no 150 VH bis here: there is a vérification de comptabilité, a FEC demand, and from 2026 a DAC8 cross-check.
+This article is specifically the company-side procedure — what a corporate crypto audit examines and how the exposure differs from the individual case.
+The individual path is the DGFiP audit; the document at the centre is the crypto FEC, and its enforcement is the reliable audit trail.

-- A company faces a vérification de comptabilité (the accounting is examined), not the individual control.
+- A company faces a vérification de comptabilité — the accounting itself is examined — not the individual income control.

-- The FEC is demanded under LPF article L47 A; it is tested against on-chain reality (see the crypto FEC).
+- The FEC is demanded under LPF article L47 A and tested against on-chain reality.

 - From 2026 the DGFiP cross-checks against DAC8 (Directive (EU) 2023/2226) reported data.

-- The recurring finding: a format-valid FEC that does not reconcile to the chain.
+- The recurring finding is a format-valid FEC that does not reconcile to the chain.

 It is the accounting that is examined